-

 be graph.
-The graph is -colorable if it is possible to assign for each vertex colors such that adjacent vertices have different colors. - A graph is
+The graph is -colorable if it is possible to assign for each vertex colors such that adjacent vertices have different colors. -

--edge colorable if its edges can be colored with colors so that no two adjacent edges (i.e., edges that share an endpoint) have the same color . - A map is
+-edge colorable if its edges can be colored with colors so that no two adjacent edges (i.e., edges that share an endpoint) have the same color . -

 -face colorable if its faces can be colored with colors such that no two faces with a boundary edge in common have the same color.